Dynamic Sub-Cluster-Aware Network for Few-Shot Skin Disease Classification: Methodology

 \subsection{Sub-Cluster-Aware Network}

-Due to the intrinsic sub-cluster structure in the skin disease datasets, the model trained with the class-wise cross-entropy loss cannot learn the structural relationships \textbf{\textbf{within}} a skin disease class, as shown in {Figure \ref{Fig.cluster-aware}(a)}.
-Considering the sub-cluster structure for skin disease images, we present a novel Sub-Cluster-Aware Network (SCAN) to learn sub-cluster embeddings for skin disease classification.
+Due to the intrinsic sub-cluster structure in the skin disease datasets, the model trained with the class-wise cross-entropy loss cannot learn the structural relationships \textbf{\textbf{within}} each skin disease class, as shown in {Figure \ref{fig5}(a)}.
+Considering the sub-cluster structures for skin disease images, we present a novel Sub-Cluster-Aware Network (SCAN) to learn sub-cluster embeddings for skin disease classification.

-To achieve this, we create three memory banks, i.e., feature memory, class centroid memory, and cluster centroid memory; as shown in Figure~\ref{Fig.framework}.
-The feature memory bank contains the feature embeddings and their class and cluster labels.
-The cluster labels are the psudeo-labels predicted by the cluster classifier head $C(.|\mathbf{W}_{cluster}^{base})$ and they are initialized by K-Means. {The size of the feature memory bank is set as $N_b$, \mbox{i.e.,} the total number of training images, and the total cluster number selected for K-Means depends on the dataset}.
-The class centroid memory saves the center embedding of each class by averaging all the features from the corresponding class. {The size of the class centroid memory bank is set to the total number of classes in the base class dataset}.
-Similar to the class centroid memory, the cluster centroid memory stores the mean feature of each cluster, {and the size is the number of total clusters}.
+To achieve this, we create three memory banks, \ie, feature memory, class centroid memory, and cluster centroid memory; as shown in Figure~\ref{fig3}. \tnnls{The feature memory bank saves the feature embeddings and their class and cluster labels.
+The size of the feature memory bank is set as $N_b$, which is the total number of training images.
+At the beginning of the training, we utilize the feature extractor $f_{\theta}$ to embed all the training images into feature embeddings and save them in the feature memory bank.
+Then, we initialize the cluster labels by applying K-means on all the saved feature embeddings.} The class centroid memory saves the center embedding of each class by averaging all the features from the corresponding class.
+The size of the class centroid memory bank is set to the total number of classes in the base class dataset.
+Similar to the class centroid memory, the cluster centroid memory stores the mean feature of each cluster, and the size is the number of total clusters.

 Then, in each forward propagation, the network and memory banks are updated through the procedures in the following sections.